 © Courtesy of Uladzik Kryhin- Fotolia.com

-Diamond Peak is a popular family ski resort not only because of the fabulous trails, but also because of all the fun available in the picturesque Incline Village where it is located.
+Diamond Peak, Nevada is a popular family ski resort not only because of the fabulous trails, but also because of all the fun available in the picturesque Incline Village where it is located.

 The children get fitted with appropriate gear, get to bond with their experienced instructor and not only get to learn, or improve, their skiing and snowboarding abilities, but also go tubing, do some crafts, and play games.
 Places to visit in Nevada

 2. Aspen Snowmass, Colorado